Italian Short-haired Segugio

 Is the Segugio Italiano suitable for apartment living?

-Their coat is very low-maintenance; a weekly brushing is sufficient to remove loose hair and maintain skin health.
+Their short coat is low-maintenance; a weekly brushing is sufficient to remove loose hair and maintain shine.

 What is the average lifespan of the breed?

-The Segugio Italiano typically lives between 12 and 14 years with proper care and nutrition.
+The Segugio Italiano is a robust breed, typically living between 12 to 14 years with proper care.

 View Official FCI Standard